yinyebest/GGS_AR-plus/README.md

 # GGS_AR+

-Have to try
-If you want to run this app
+If you want to run this app,
-You must download the package FocusEntity thanks！
+You must download the package FocusEntity.

+This is a usdz models display application.
+You can add usdz models to "/Reality/Models" and must add icon(.png) to "/Reality/Assets.xcassets/",it can add a new models to display what you want.
+Have to try.

+Thanks！